Semiconductors

 Euronext (2024)

-The European Chips Act (EUR 43 billion) represents the EU's most ambitious industrial policy initiative, aiming to double Europe's global semiconductor market share from 10% to 20% by 2030.
-Europe has world-class chip design capabilities (ASML, Infineon, STMicroelectronics, NXP) but lost most fabrication to Asia over three decades.
+The European Chips Act, launched in 2023, is the EU's most ambitious industrial policy initiative, mobilising up to EUR 43 billion in public and private investment to double Europe's global semiconductor market share from roughly 10% to 20% by 2030.
+The Commission says it has already catalysed over EUR 80 billion in chip-related investment.
+Europe holds world-class strengths in design and equipment (ASML, Infineon, STMicroelectronics, NXP) but lost most fabrication to Asia over three decades, and closing that gap is now a strategic priority backed by real money.

 EU Funding Landscape for Semiconductors